Travel guide

 How do I activate roaming on my mobile with Jazztel?

-On Android, go to Settings, Network & internet, SIM, and activate Data Roaming.
+On Android, go to Settings, Network & internet, SIMs, and activate Data roaming.
 On iPhone, go to Settings, Cellular, Cellular Data Options, and Data Roaming.
-Only do this when you have contracted your connection option (EU tariff, bundle, or eSIM) to avoid accidentally paying at pay-as-you-go rates.
+Only do this when you have your connection option purchased (EU plan, bundle, or eSIM) to avoid unwanted pay-per-use charges.

 Can I use an eSIM and keep my Jazztel number?